1893 Nebraska Bugeaters football team

 The 1893 Nebraska Bugeaters football team represented the University of Nebraska in the 1893 college football season.
-The team was coached by first-year head coach Frank Crawford, and played their home games at Lincoln Park, in Lincoln, Nebraska.
+The team was coached by first-year head coach Frank Crawford, and played their home games at M Street Park, in Lincoln, Nebraska.

 Prior to the 1893 season, NU hired an official head coach for the first time in program history.
 Frank Crawford, also the first head coach of Michigan's football program, was compensated with a $500 stipend plus tuition to the university.
-Nebraska also began charging a 25-cent admission fee to attend games played at Lincoln Park.
+Nebraska also began charging a 25-cent admission fee to attend games played at M Street Park.